Jebet812/Notes/AWS-CCP.md

 ### Databases
 1. **Amazon Relational Database Service(RDS):** service that enables managing your databases in the cloud, not a database itself.
 It supports 6 SQL database types Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle Database, and SQL Server.
-2. **Amazon Dynamo DB:**  Fully managed, highly scalable NoSQL database offering provided by AWS.
+2. **Amazon Dynamo DB:**  a fully managed, serverless, key-value NoSQL database designed to run high-performance applications at any scale.
+DynamoDB offers built-in security, continuous backups, automated multi-Region replication, in-memory caching, and data import and export tools.
 Is *serverless* For cases requiring high performance and scaling.
 3. **Amazon Aurora:** Enterprise-class relational database.
 Compatible with MySQL and PostgreSQL.
 5X faster than starndard MySQL and 3X than starndard PostgreSQL.
 4. **Amazon RedShift:** Data warehousing service you can use for big data and analytics.
 **Additional Database Services**